 Grab going beyond the taxi

 Chinese companies Alibaba’s Alipay and Tencent’s WeChat are believed to be the inspiration for this model.
 Grab is among the companies that are leading in this model.
-It has already doubled its revenue from $1.1 billion in 2018 to $2.3 in 2019.
+According to Grab’s third-quarter 2021 report, Gross Merchandise Value reached a new record of $4.0 Billion rises of 32% year-over-year.
 And in the future, it would like to continue the same trend by expanding into various segments.

 Grab’s FinTech service offerings

-Grab came up with its own in-app e-wallet app called GrabPay that can be used to pay for the rides and can top up at the fuel stations and convenience stores.
-Moreover, it could also be used to pay for food orders and transferring funds.
+Grab came up with its in-app e-wallet app called GrabPay that can be used to pay for the rides and can top up at the fuel stations and convenience stores.
+Moreover, it could also be used to pay for food orders and transfer funds.

 GrabPay was a masterstroke from Grab because it not only gave a cashless payment option to its users but also became an important platform through which Grab can enter into various ventures like eCommerce, FinTech, and many more.